Ah, Ha, Ha, Ha

 I Made It All Up

 Writing nonfiction as a journalist, technical and business writer since 1981 proved to be my bread and butter – a woman being paid to think.
 Looking back, I should have specified how much to be paid.
-Still, what feeds my soul is writing fiction.
+Still, what feeds my soul is writing fiction and that takes time.

-• By 1997, I had completed a collection of short stories called Working Stiffs, also registered in the Library of Congress
+• By 1997, I had completed a collection of short stories called Working Stiffs, registered with the Library of Congress.

-• In 2010, I followed with a collection called Shades of Coffee Pot Bayou.
+• I followed with a collection called Shades of Coffee Pot Bayou.register with the Library of Congress in 2010.

 • Through 2014, other short stories came to mind, about 24 stories in all.

-• In 2018, I began another novel called Flights of Fancy that popped into mind on a flight from Paris.
+• In 2018, I began another novel called Flights of Fancy that popped into mind on a long plane flight and I published it as an eBook novel in 2024.

-• In 2020, during the pandemic, its sequel Gossamer Wings beckoned me to the doings on an estate in the Hudson Valley.
+• In 2020, during the pandemic, its sequel Gossamer Wings beckoned me to record the doings on a Hudson River Valley estate under lockdown.
+I published it as an eBook in 2025.

 I made up so many characters I’m inclined to stop the presses and host a party for them, acknowledging, as writer Anne Lamott observed, they are, “Characters that have selected you to be their typist.”